 “She really valued the importance of education, so that’s why she pushed me.
 Coming from Haiti, she understood that people are often judged by the color of their skin, and content of their character,” Valles said.

 He later married his wife, Katie, but never expected to marry outside his race, he said.
 Though his late mother always wanted him to marry a Haitian woman, she liked Katie and embraced her fully.

-Unfortunately, his father and other family members did not attend the wedding because he married outside of his race.
+Unfortunately, his father and other family members did not attend their wedding because he married outside his race.

 “My father did not come to my wedding, nor did he meet my children.
 There were some people that didn’t come to our wedding because of our race, and that’s an obstacle we [had to] cross,” Valles said.